flutter/website/src/docs/get-started/codelab.md

     {{site.alert.tip}}
-      The first time you run on a physical device, it can take awhile to load.
+      The first time you run on a physical device, it can take a while to load.
       Afterward, you can use hot reload for quick updates.
       **Save** also performs a hot reload if the app is running.
       When running an app directly from the console using